Divine1/sliderproject/README.md

                     title: "Batman on the roof"
                 }
             ]

     2. slideDuration
         - Specify the value in millisecond (4000 is 4s, 5000 is 5s)
         - Amount of time after which the slider has to move to the next slide automatically

-To understand what is happening , you can dowload this project and run it to understand how it works.

 ### Note 2
 i have added SCSS package in this module.
 SCSS transpilers will automatically get downloaded when you install this npm package.